Prijedor: Ancient period

-Prijedor's history as a fortified population centre can be traced back to the end of the 17th century, but the history of the colonization and surrounding culture is much older.
+Prijedor's history as a fortified population centre can be traced back to the end of the 17th century.
+The history of the colonization and surrounding culture is much older.
 Numerous prehistoric, ancient and medieval archaeological sites are evidence of the presence of a variety of different cultures.
 There are multiple settlements from the prehistoric period, dating back to 2100 B.C., usually associated with burial sites.
-In the pre-Roman and Roman times the area was settled by a large Illyrian tribe, the Maezaei, a sub-tribe of the Pannonians, renowned for their mining skills.
+In the pre-Roman and Roman times the area was settled by a large Illyrian tribe, the Maezaei.
 In nearby Ljubija, many Roman monuments have been found that provide evidence of iron production.
-In Zecovi, there is an Illyrian necropolis from the Iron Age.
-A legend says that the Romans named the river Sana.